sohenze/perfed/README.md

 Min      0.30011
 ```

+## How It Works
+This package consists of 3 main components:
+- **Timer**

+  Represents a single timer that can be started and stopped.
+It also supports context manager usage (`with Timer() as t:`) and can report the elapsed duration in various time units (nanoseconds, milliseconds, seconds, or minutes).

+- **TimerManager**

+  Manages a collection of named `Timer` instances.
+It lets you:
+    - Start and stop timers by name.
+    - Use timers as context managers.
+    - View all timers and their durations in different formats (tuples, dictionary, pandas DataFrame).
+    - Save the results to a CSV or JSON file.
+    - Display the timers in a tabular format in the console.
+    - Show basic statistics (average, max, min) across all timers.

+- **TimerDecorator**

+  Enables easy timing of function executions through a decorator.
+Decorated functions are each assigned a dedicated `TimerManager`, which starts and stops a `Timer` instance for each function call.
+Assigned `TimerManager` instances are tracked within a class variable in `TimerDecorater` and can be individually accessed for further analysis.

 ## Why Perfed?
 Perfed is inspired by [perfcounters](https://github.com/ebursztein/perfcounters).
 I created this project to add some original ideas and to share a simple, flexible performance timing tool with the community.